pivotal/docs-tap/cloud-native-runtimes/install-cnrt.hbs.md

 >**Note** Use the instructions on this page if you do not want to use a profile to install packages.
 The `full`, `iterate`, and `run` profiles include Cloud Native Runtimes.
-For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.hbs.md).
+For information about profiles, see [Components and installation profiles](../about-package-profiles.hbs.md).

 ## <a id='cnr-prereqs'></a>Prerequisites